Book15011/HandTremors_Project/README.md

 - Explore the possibility of scaling up the prototype for commercial use.

 ## References
 - Abe, K., Tadakuma, K., & Tadakuma, R. (Year).
 ABENICS: Active Ball Joint Mechanism With Three-DoF Based on Spherical Gear Meshings. *IEEE Transactions on Robotics, 1*(1), Page Numbers.
-[Link]
 - Ali, S. H., Akhtar, A., Khan, M. A., & Bilal, M. (2021).
 Detection of Parkinson's Tremor in Real Time Using Accelerometers.
 In *2021 IEEE 7th International Conference on Smart Instrumentation, Measurement and Applications (ICSIMA)*.
-[Link]
 - Bakri, A. B., Adnan, R., & Ruslan, F. A. (2019).
 Wireless Hand Gesture Controlled Robotic Arm Via NRF24L01 Transceiver.
 In *2019 IEEE 9th Symposium on Computer Applications & Industrial Electronics (ISCAIE)*.
-[Link]

 ## Keywords
 - Tremor